 Sea-Going Research and Discovery

-For nearly a decade, the University of Washington has been actively engaging students in the at-sea experiential learning program ‘VISIONS’.
-Since 2010, over 150 undergraduate and graduate have participated in this uniquely interdisciplinary, hands-on at-sea course that provides training in research related to many important oceanographic processes operating within the Northeast Pacific ocean and on the seafloor.
-The oceanographic expeditions are an important component of the National Science Foundations’ Ocean Observatories Initiative Regional Cabled Array (RCA) operations and maintenance cruises using the global class research ships the R/V Thompson (UW), the R/V Revelle (SIO), and in 2019, the R/V Atlantis (WHOI).
+For two decades, the University of Washington has been actively engaging students in the at-sea experiential learning program ‘VISIONS’.
+Since 2010, over 160 undergraduate and graduate have participated in this uniquely interdisciplinary, hands-on at-sea course that provides training in research related to many important oceanographic processes operating within the Northeast Pacific ocean and on the seafloor.
+The oceanographic expeditions are an important component of the National Science Foundations’ Ocean Observatories Initiative Regional Cabled Array (RCA) operations and maintenance cruises using the global class research ships the R/V Thompson (UW), the R/V Revelle (SIO), and the R/V Atlantis (WHOI).
 All cruises utilize state-of-the-art underwater robotic vehicles (ROV) that allow students to directly witness some of the most extreme environments on Earth.
 Their fascination and enthusiasm for this region of hydrothermal activity, underwater volcanoes, methane seeps, methane ice deposits, and exotic life forms has continually inspired them to find ways to share their explorations and discoveries during research expeditions with audiences around the world.